0xmoei/nesa-miner/README.md

 * **Enter Referral Code**: `3A5MYLii7HTTG5CtTrUUWVoVJSwUqiEqFV6gbkHcJXJc`
 * **Node Type**: Select Miner.
 * **Wallet Private Key**: Enter your wallet private key for miner registration and to receive rewards.
 * Finalize Configuration: Review and confirm the configuration before starting your node.
-The bootstrap script will provide a summary of your configuration and allow you to make changes before proceeding.
+The bootstrap script will provide a summary of your configuration and allow you to make changes before starting the miner.

 ### Get node peer-id (wallet public key)
 ```console